Creative Writing

 Violet & Brownie

-Rachel’s mother had recommended a stable and good riding instructor for Violet.
+Rachel’s mother had recommended a stable, reliable riding instructor for Violet.
 Her love of horses had been a constant in her life for a long time.
 For years, she dreamed she had a horse.
-In this dream, the wood paneling that made up the back of the house was replaced by two stables that…
+In this dream, the wood paneling that covered the back of the house was replaced by two stables built into the…

 -